 What are the cremation options?

-We offer three main options which are receiving your pet’s ashes back in a scatter box, a terracotta urn or an engraved wooden casket.
+We offer two options which are receiving your pet’s ashes back in a scatter box or an engraved wooden casket.

 Can I bury my pet at home?